 The floor or house plans are at the heart of your construction project.
-These architectural drawings help you visualise the space even before its built.
+These drawings help you visualise the space even before its built.
 Since these illustrate your future home, it’s important that you know how to read them.

 The problem?
 Floor plans have symbols and patterns that are confusing at first glance.
 This makes first-time builders and renovators feel perplexed and anxious.

 Fear not!
-Because in this blog, we’re going to tell you the meaning of the symbols and patterns in your complex architectural drawings.
+Because in this blog, we’re going to tell you the meaning of the symbols and patterns in your complex planning drawings.
 This way, you will know exactly what you’re getting and paying for.

 This is the second part of our Guide to Reading Floor Plans.
-If you wish to know the different types of architectural drawings and their purpose, read the first part of the guide here.
+If you wish to know the different types of planning drawings and their purpose, read the first part of the guide here.

-Familiarizing yourself with symbols and patterns in your house plans
+Familiarise yourself with symbols and patterns in your house plans

 Basically, the lines represent the walls of the building and the space in between the lines is the floor.
 The breaks in the walls indicate where the doors, windows, and room openings are.